Insuring and shipping a luxury watch: Complete guide 2026

 Definition and Principle

-Ad Valorem insurance ("according to value") is the only effective protection for luxury watches.
-Unlike flat-rate parcel insurance based on weight, it compensates for the declared value of the goods transported in the event of loss, theft, or damage.
+Ad Valorem insurance is the only effective protection for luxury watches during shipping.
+Unlike flat-rate parcel insurance based on weight, it covers the declared value of the item being shipped in the event of loss, theft, or damage.

 • Rolex Submariner Date (value: €12,000, weight: 160g)